Whistleblower News & Articles

 May 26, 2021

 A Massachusetts man pleaded guilty last week in the country’s first prosecution for CARES Act fraud.
 As we previously reported, federal authorities charged David Staveley and David Butziger last May with fraudulently seeking pandemic relief loans guaranteed by the Small Business Administration (SBA).
-Specifically, the men allegedly sought hundreds of thousands of dollars in loans for businesses that they did own or that were not operating.
+Specifically, the men allegedly sought hundreds of thousands of dollars in loans for businesses that they did not own or that were not operating.
 As such, the businesses did not qualify for loan relief.

 Congress passed the Coronavirus Aid, Relief, and Economic Security Act (CARES) on March 29, 2020.
 Congress enacted CARES to provide emergency assistance to Americans suffering economic hardship due to the COVID-19 pandemic.
 One of CARES’ key components is the Paycheck Protection Program, which provided loans to small businesses to help support their ongoing operations.
 Recipients must use PPP funds to fund businesses’ payroll, mortgage interest, rent, and other essential expenses.
 The SBA forgave repayment for businesses that spent the funds within eight weeks and used at least 75 percent for payroll.
 To date, the government has lent almost $800 billion as part of the PPP.